NANDerthal/ochre-old/README.md

 ## Summary

-**ochre** is a 2D game engine based on OpenGL and SDL2, and implemented in c++.
+**ochre** is a 2D game engine using OpenGL and SDL2, and implemented in c++.
 It is being developed and maintained by NANDerthal Games.

 ## Documentation